wk3368/OneKey-Desktop/docs/features/metadata.md

 # Metadata (labeling)

 Metadata is a feature which allows user to associate persistent data with their accounts, transactions, addresses or even hidden wallets.
-OneKey Suite refers to metadata as to "labeling" in user interface.
+OneKey Desktop refers to metadata as to "labeling" in user interface.

 ## Data stores
-Because OneKey Suite is not a typical application with a backend server, data must be stored elsewhere.
+Because OneKey Desktop is not a typical application with a backend server, data must be stored elsewhere.
 Currently supported providers are:
 - Dropbox
 - Google Drive